Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Example of cache hits/misses debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this example a pseudo-locked region named "newlock" was created on the L2
+In this example a pseudo-locked region named "newlock" was created on the woke L2
 cache of a platform.
-Here is how we can obtain details of the cache hits
+Here is how we can obtain details of the woke cache hits
-and misses using the platform's precision counters.
+and misses using the woke platform's precision counters.
 ::

   # :> /sys/kernel/tracing/trace